paylogic/py2deb/README.rst

 How does it work?
 -----------------
-Py2Deb accepts the following commands:

-Usage: py2deb [OPTIONS] -- PIP_ARGS [PIP_OPTIONS]

-Supported options:

--c, --config=FILE  override the default configuration file -p, --print-deps   prints a valid value for the `Depends` line of a
-                   debian control file with the package names and pinned versions of all built pacakges -v, --verbose      more output
--y, --yes          automatically confirm installation of system-wide dependencies -h, --help         show this message and exit
+The py2deb program is a wrapper for pip / pip-accel.
 For example, if you would run ``pip-accel coloredlogs -r other_packages.txt`` to install several packages, you can do ``py2deb coloredlogs -r other_packages.txt`` to convert those same packages to Debian packages.

 For the steps it takes to generate Debian packages you can read the source code and/or look at ``workflow/workflow.png``

 Nice to know
 ------------

 stdeb
   The PyPI version of stdeb (0.6.0) relies on ``py_support``, which is deprecated.
 The source from their github (0.6.0+git) relies on ``dh_python2``.
   If you use ``Ubuntu 10.04 LTS`` you will not have access to ``dh_python2`` because ``dh_python2`` is included in ``python-all (2.6.5-1)``, while